-- Glasses and contact lens wearers – reasonably up-to-date prescription
+- Spectacle and contact lens wearers – please bring a reasonably up-to-date prescription

-- Normally payment is made online to book the medical.
-If we have agreed other means payment please make sure you bring this on the day.
+- Normally, payment is made online to book the medical.
+If we have agreed other means of payment then please make sure you bring this on the day.

-Prior to attending for your medical please create an account (this is free) with: FAA MedXPress The FAA will email you the login details so that you can do your application online before you come.
-Please email me the confirmation number or bring it to your appointment so that I can take over online to do the medical bit.
-Please make sure you fill all dates in US format and enter your details exactly as you want them to appear on your medical certificate (don’t forget to capitalise your name, street names, etc, or these will be in lower case on your cert).
+Prior to attending for your medical please create a free account with FAA MedXPress.
+The FAA will email you the login details so that you can finish your application online before you come.
+Please email me the confirmation number or bring it to your appointment so that I can take over online to do the medical data entry.
+Please make sure you fill all dates in American format and enter your details exactly as you want them to appear on your medical certificate (don’t forget to capitalise your name, street names, etc., or these will appear in lower case on your certificate).